 the General Data Protection Regulation (EU) 2016/679;

-Settlement Agreement Solicitors Ltd, a company incorporated in England and Wales with registered number Settlement Agreement Solicitors Ltd whose registered office is at 7 Bell Yard, London, WC2A 2JR;
+Settlement Agreement Solicitors Ltd, a company incorporated in England and Wales with registered number Settlement Agreement Solicitors Ltd whose registered office is at Thomas House, 84 Eccleston Square, London, SW1V 1PX;

 the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011;